 Ticket reservation recommended

-Students can enter for free, non-students pay 13 euros.
+Students and children < 18 years of age can reserve free “student” tickets, non-students pay 13 euros.
 To be assured of a seat, we recommend reserving a ticket (black "order" button).
 Tickets are non-refundable and non-exchangeable.
 You can find more general information about tickets, refund policy, etc. here.

 SG & USE registration for bachelor students